spotify/folsom/README.md

 #### Yammer metrics

 You can optionally choose to track performance using yammer metrics.
+You will need to include `folsom-yammer-metrics` dependency in this case.

 ### Building